Have a Question About the BreachLock Cloud Platform? Enter it below.

 Introduction to Penetration Testing

 Anyone that has worked in network security domain or information security domain can probably give you an answer.
 A penetration test is a permissive incursion on a computer system, web application or any network device.
 It is a simulated assault on your network, software, and computer.
 The attack is performed to bypass the security of the system and to find access points to both data and any privately stored information.
-Penetration tests can evaluate both the strengths as well as weaknesses of either a single computer system or an entire organizational network of devices.
+Penetration tests (Pen test) can evaluate both the strengths as well as weaknesses of either a single computer system or an entire organizational network of devices.

 Penetration Testing Methodologies